abdo-marzouk/SimpleBallSort/README.md

 # SimpleBallSort
 I have finals coming up.
 What do I do?
 Study?
 NO!
-MAKE A SHITTY TEXT VERSION OF THE BALL SORT GAME OR WHATEVER IT'S CALLED.
+MAKE A TEXT VERSION OF THE BALL SORT GAME OR WHATEVER IT'S CALLED.